kelsie0/BSE_Portfolio_Kelsie/index.md

   My second milestone was to set up and make sure that my Raspberry Pi and Picamera worked.
 I had to set up the Pi using VNC Viewer and then connect the camera.
 I then used a code to take a picture on the Picamera.
 Once the picture was taken successfuly, I switched the power from the 9v battery connected to the arduino Arduino to a cable directly connected to the Raspberry pi.
   During this step, my wires became loose so the arm would suddenly reset every so often.
 This had a simple fix of using a more secure wiring network on a breadboard.
 After that change, the arm moved smoothly again.
   My next steps will be to get a successful message transfer between the Arduino and the Pi in order to take a picture after moving the Joystick.
 I will also have to physically attach the Picamera to the Robotic Arm.
-  For my next milestone, I will be adding on to this current arm.
-I plan to attach a camera to the end of the arm using Raspberry Pi and then link the Pi and Aruino with Bluetooth.

 # First Milestone